Public Notices and Hearings

 2. Summary of the proposed ordinance (must include a statement of the public purpose, such as serving the public health, safety, morals, and welfare):

-This ordinance makes necessary changes to the city’s plat process to address Senate Bill 1080 (2025), An Act Relaing to Local Government Land Regulation, which , among other changes, revises certain procedures and timeframes municipalities follow when processing development applications and orders; amendments to the Code are needed to comply with those statutory changes.
+This ordinance makes necessary changes to the city’s plat process to address Senate Bill 1080 (2025), An Act Relating to Local Government Land Regulation, which , among other changes, revises certain procedures and timeframes municipalities follow when processing development applications and orders; amendments to the Code are needed to comply with those statutory changes.
 Additional amendments revise references to Level One (Minimum Standard) and description of process to accurately reflect how such applications are processed, as they have traditionally been processed as Building Permits only, not separate planning applications as originally described in the Community Development Code.
 Further changes are proposed which clarify the timeframe of validity for a development order during the building permit application process.

 3. An estimate of the direct economic impact of the proposed ordinance on private, for-profit business in the City of Clearwater, if any: